sparks-baird/mat_discover/README.md

 To see what `.csv` files are available (e.g. `train.csv`), you will probably need to navigate to [CrabNet/data/](https://github.com/sgbaird/CrabNet/tree/master/data) and explore.

 Finally, to download data from Materials Project directly, see [generate_elasticity_data.py](https://github.com/sparks-baird/mat_discover/blob/main/generate_elasticity_data.py).

+## Interactive Plots
+Interactive plots for several types of Pareto front plots can be found [here](figures/).

 ## Developing
 This project was developed primarily in "Python in Visual Studio Code" using `black`, `mypy`, `pydocstyle`, `kite`, other tools, and various community extensions.
 Some other notable tools used in this project are: